 It means there's always something to do, and most of the time, something new to do.
 A new restaurant to try, a new bar, a new museum exhibit (most of which are free!), a concert, a play...
 There's just so much to do!
 If you're like me, this is what attracted you to King's in the first place.
-Apart from its excellent academic standing, it boasts an ideally central location: The Strand.
-You're a mere 10-minute walk from Covent Garden, 15-minute walk from Soho and another 15-minutes from the South Bank.
+Apart from its excellent academic standing, it boasts on being a mere 10 minute walk to Covent Garden, 15-minute walk from Soho and another 15-minutes from the South Bank.
 You could catch a musical after your last seminar of the day or grab brunch at one of the trendy spots in Covent Garden after your 9am lecture.
 The options are endless.